appfair/appfair.org/src/content/docs/docs/inclusion-criteria.md

 Apps should aim for broad and durable utility: useful to many people, in many locations, in many languages, over many years.
 Apps tied to specific events, current cultural moments, or content that will become stale are discouraged.

-### The Three Pillars {#three-pillars-requirement}

-Every App Fair app should aim to support the [three pillars](/docs/#three-pillars): **ubiquitous, global, and accessible**.

-- **Ubiquitous.** The app ships on both iOS and Android from a single Skip codebase.
-Ideas that cannot work on one of the two platforms are not eligible.
-Platform-specific refinements are permitted, but the core experience must be available to both audiences.
-- **Global.** Every user-facing string is externalized through a [`Localizable.xcstrings` String Catalog](https://developer.apple.com/documentation/xcode/localizing-and-varying-text-with-a-string-catalog), the app accommodates translated layouts, and store metadata is translated for as many of the App Fair's primary locales as is feasible.
-- **Accessible.** Standard SwiftUI [accessibility view modifiers](https://developer.apple.com/documentation/swiftui/view-accessibility) are applied to all interactive and non-text elements, Dynamic Type is respected, and the app passes manual VoiceOver review on iOS and TalkBack review on Android.
-Skip translates these modifiers into the equivalent [Jetpack Compose accessibility semantics](https://developer.android.com/develop/ui/compose/accessibility) automatically.

-A first submission is not expected to be perfect against each pillar.
-A clear commitment to each pillar is expected, along with an architecture that allows each pillar to be improved over time.

 ## Technical requirements {#technical-requirements}

 In addition to the criteria above, every App Fair app must satisfy a small set of mandatory technical requirements.